Architecture of Individuation (AOI)

 Stapp (2011) argued that consciousness plays a role in quantum actualization, but framed it as a specific mechanism (consciousness causes collapse).
 The formal signature observation differs: it does not propose a mechanism but identifies a categorical relationship between what formalism can reach and what it must leave open.

-VII.
+VI.
 The Principled Terminus

 The Structural Limit

 The answer is the irreducible nature of mind-at-large itself — which cannot be captured in the categories generated by its own self-differentiation.
 This is not a gap in the framework.
-It is the framework’s honest recognition of its own boundary conditions.
+It is the framework’s recognition of its own boundary conditions.

 The argument is straightforward.
 Every category this essay has employed — boundary, permeability, coherence, perspective, stability, generativity, formalism, interiority — is a concept generated by individuated mind attempting to understand the process of individuation.
 These categories are products of the very self-differentiation they describe.
-They can map the structure of individuation with considerable precision (as the preceding sections have attempted).
+They can map the structure of individuation with some precision (as the preceding sections have attempted).
 But they cannot step outside differentiation to capture what lies prior to it — what mind-at-large is before and beyond its own partitioning into bounded perspectives.

 Every Framework Terminates